AdrianL3/cse15l-lab-reports/LabReport2.md

 ### Example 2
 ![Image](chat2.png)
 **Which Methods in your code are called?**
 In this case, the same methods are called as the first example.
+However, since the server is already started, `main` no longer needs to be called and `start` the server.
+Therefore, the new url inputted by the user is handled by the `handleRequest` method.

 **What are the relevant arguments to those methods, and the values of any relevant fields of the class?**